Homecoming at Mycenae, exodus from Crete

 The climate was drier than usual near the end of the Trojan war, and while the climate improved thereafter, the Anatolian Plateau gradually became drier in the ensuing centuries.
 This spelled doom for the Hittite Empire, whose support was linked with taxation of grain and other agricultural products -- but the economy slowly shifted from the growing of grain to the raising of livestock.
 The Hittite Empire slowly collapsed as farmers were replaced by more nomadic peoples, such as the Kaskas, who raised pigs and served as mercenaries.

 The Phrygians, who were were originally nomadic herders of livestock, eventually took over the region that had been ruled by the Hittites.
-Long before the Phrygians had come into contact with the Hittites the Phrygians had been great traders, musicians, metal workers and wood carvers, and Phrygian women made garments by spinning, weaving and sewing, and also were famous for their wool rugs.
+Long before the Phrygians had come into contact with the Hittites the Phrygians had been great traders, musicians, metal workers and wood carvers.
+Phrygian women made garments by spinning, weaving and sewing, and also were famous for their wool rugs.
 Even from very ancient times, when they had first separated from the Greeks (like Gypsies from other South Asians) Phrygians had been famous among Greeks and Romans for their loud and energetic music which always had striking sequences of quarter tones.
 They gave their name to a minor scale with a flat second tone -- it is called, in musical terminology, the Phrygian Mode.

 Phrygian kings, in addition to being rulers, were themselves traders and industrialists.
 They established factories in which large numbers of women worked together to make woolen garments and rugs.
 The kingly ventures were so profitable that it was said of one Phrygian king -- by the name of Midas -- that everything he touched turned to gold.